ramiy/wordpress-comments-plugin/readme.txt

 License: GPLv2 or later
 License URI: license.txt

 Real-time comments widget turns your site into its own content-circulating ecosystem.
-Implement an innovative conversation UI and dynamic newsfeed to spur user engagement, growth, and retention.

 == Description ==